jcjorel/clonesquad-ec2-pet-autoscaler/docs/ALARMS_REFERENCE.md

 Note: Generated points can exceed AlarmPoints if the metric real data is above the main Threshold.
-CloneSquad algorithm will leverage this calculation as a way to sense the urgency to scale in or out.
+CloneSquad algorithm will leverage this calculation as a way to sense the urgency to scale out.